CartoDB/documentation/app/content/carto-user-manual/data-explorer/geocoding-data.md

 Two types of geocoding are available: address-level geocoding, which transforms a given address into its corresponding point location, and latitude/longitude geocoding, which converts a pair of latitude and longitude coordinates into a point geometry.

 {{% bannerNote title="note" type="note" %}}
-Address level geocoding is currently available for Snowflake and Redshift connections, whereas lat/lon geocoding is also available for BigQuery.
+Address level geocoding is currently available for BigQuery, Snowflake and Redshift connections.
 PostgreSQL and Databricks support is coming soon.
 {{%/ bannerNote %}}

 To geocode your data, select a connection and click on the table you would like to geocode from the collapsible tree.
 Then, click on the *Geocode data* button at the top right of the screen.
 Please note that this option will only be available if your table does not have a geography column.